Know the Mental Effects of Alcoholism

 Treatment at The Canyon

 Sometimes it’s not clear whether emotional distress leads a person to alcohol or vice versa.
 What is clear is that both conditions need to be treated simultaneously in order to avoid relapse in one or both conditions.
-Treating co-occurring disorders is our specialty at The Canyon.
+Treating alcoholism co-occurring with mental illnesses is our specialty at The Canyon.

 Therapy plays a key role in our programs, as it can help people to learn how to use their minds to conquer the destructive habits associated with mental illnesses and alcoholism.
 We work hard to tailor our care, ensuring that people get just the right kind of help at the right time.
 When you come, you’ll get comprehensive care.
-Call now.
+If you or a loved one is struggling with alcoholism and a mental illness, call The Canyon today and get help today.